-(Provision 11.3 of the Code)
+(Provisions 1.5 and 11.3 of the Code)

-The Board is of the view that the contributions of each Director should not be based only on his attendance at Board and/or Board committee meetings.
+The Board is of the view that the contributions of each Director should not be based only on his attendance at Board and/or Board Committee meetings.
 A Director's contributions may also extend beyond the formal environment of Board meetings, such as through the sharing of views, advice, experience and strategic networking relationships which would further the interests of the Group.
 (Provision 1.5 of the Code)

-The Board has not determined the maximum number of listed company board representations which any director may hold.
-The Board is of the view that directors who have multiple board representations have thus far devoted sufficient time and attention to the affairs of the Group.
-Their multiple board representations and other principal commitments have not hindered their ability to carry out their duties as directors of the Company.
-Such multiple board representations of the directors benefit the Group as the directors are able to bring with them the experience and knowledge obtained from such board representations in other companies.
+The Board has not established a policy for the maximum number of listed company board representations which any Director may hold.
+The Board, in concurrence with the NC, is of the view that Directors who have multiple board representations have thus far devoted sufficient time and attention to the affairs of the Group.
+Their multiple board representations and other principal commitments have not hindered their ability to carry out their duties as Directors of the Company.
+Such multiple board representations of the Directors benefit the Group as the Directors are able to bring with them the experience and knowledge obtained from such board representations in other companies.
 (Provision 1.5 of the Code)